AlainPaillou/CUPY-image-videos-treatments-functions/README.md

-# Some useful functions for images and videos treatments
+# Some useful functions for images and videos treatments using CUPY and NVIDIA GPU computing (CUDA)

 *********
 Licence :